snow6oy/rankingsApi/README.md

 ## application

-The key depencies in the pom are show below.
+The key dependencies in the pom are show below.
 ```
     <parent>
         <groupId>org.springframework.boot</groupId>